johnivore/gitstat/README.md

 ("check" is the default gitstat command.)

-### Track a repo

-You use `~/myproject` all the time; tell gitsat to remember it:
+You use `~/myproject` all the time; let's tell gitstat to remember it:

     gitstat track ~/myproject

-(Relative paths are converted to absolute paths in `gitstat`'s config file.)

-Now do something like edit/add files, or commit (but don't push) changes, and run `gitstat` without any options.
+Now do something like edit/add files in `~/myproject`, or commit (but don't push) changes, and run `gitstat` without any options:

-### Track a bunch of repos

-    gitstat track ~/workspace/project1 ~/work/project2 ...

-## Usage

-Show summary of all tracked repos:

     gitstat

-Include repos that are up-to-date:
+By default, `gitstat` will only output repos with changes.
+To include repos that are up-to-date:

     gitstat --all

-Fetch from upstream:
+`gitstat` can fetch from origin:

     gitstat fetch

-Fetch from upstream, then pull (if there are no local changes):
+Note that all commands support specifying one or more paths on the command line; for example:

+    gitstat fetch ~/myproject ~/work/proj2 ...

+Pull from origin:

     gitstat pull

-Check only some of your repos:

-    gitstat check /pato/to/repo /path/to/another/repo ...

-There are more options.
-Show help:
+Note that `gitstat` will pull only if there are no local changes and if a pull from upstream is required.
+You can run `gitstat fetch` to fetch first.

+`gitstat` can do more.
+To get help with individual commands:

     gitstat --help
+    gitstat check --help

 ## Tips & tricks

 ### Using with scripts

-* Similar to `git`, `gitstat --quiet` prints no output (except on error), and returns 1 if there are changes, else 0.
+Similar to `git`, `gitstat --quiet` prints no output (except on error), and returns 1 if there are changes, else 0.

 ### Clone missing repos

-* `gitstat showclone` will output a list of `git clone` commands for any repos `gitstat` is tracking, but do not exist on the filesystem.
+If moving to a new computer, or sharing `gitstat`'s config between multiple computers, `gitstat showclone` can be used to output a list of `git clone` commands for any repos `gitstat` is tracking, but do not exist on the filesystem.
+Then you can copy and paste the output to clone any missing repos.
-* `gitstat showclone --all` will do it for all tracked git repos whether they exist or not.

 ### Track every repo in your home directory